 Editor’s note: This story is Part 1 of a two-part series in which journalist Kirsten Dahl Collins explores the hidden stories of Denver’s trees.
-Part 2, which will focus on the trees in City Park, will run next month in Life on Capitol Hill and the Washington Park Profile.
+Part 1 focuses on Washington Park, and Part 2 focuses on the trees in City Park.

 To be a well-informed volunteer — or just bring more enjoyment to a stroll through the park — download a free, tree-identifying app to your mobile phone.
 The PlantNet or iNaturalist apps will quickly identify most species you encounter.